 -

-Where can I get the Declaration of Heirship?
+Where can I get the Affidavit of Heirship?

 -

-Can I submit a Declaration of Heirship to start my claim?
+Can I submit an Affidavit of Heirship to start my claim?

 No. Please start a claim on our website.
 See "How to Claim Property" on the